 Q I know you’re familiar with the case in Arizona of the mother, Guadalupe Garcia de Rayos.

 Democrats won’t see the humor in a big U.S. auto manufacturer hanging up plans for production in Mexico.
 They won’t admit that they have already handed us the solution to manufacturers leaving the U.S. for cheap labor elsewhere.
 Cheap labor is already here.
-We can thank ridiculous policies that only make sense to those who are too wrapped up in liberal self-indulgence to see the big picture and question its validity.

 What a sorry question to have to answer: are Mexicans criminals, rapists, and drug dealers or are they hard-working, long-suffering Hispanics who only want to help us make America better?
 California, the state with the largest Hispanic population, will decide on Tuesday.
-Primary voters can choose between two positions on an issue that has little to do with running the country and everything to do with inflaming the people over a painful, divisive problem.

 How angry should we be with members of the House and Senate who don’t apologize to the American people now that San Francisco’s sanctuary city status is suddenly new news because of a murder?
 Public decision makers will frame what happened as a problem caused by the failure to pass sweeping immigration reform legislation.
-They will ignore the fact that efforts to clamp down on big city refusals to enforce federal law have been rejected for years, with predictable consequences.